Cascading

 Important Considerations

-Cascade is Application-Level
+Cascade is Application-Level, Not Database-Level

 Performance Impact